GIScience/openrouteservice-docs/README.md

 - `profile_params` : Specifies additional routing parameters.

   - `weightings`: Weightings will prioritize specified factors over the shortest path.

-    - `border`: Specifies countries to exclude from routing with `driving-*` profiles.
-Can be used together with `avoid_features:controlledborders`.

-      - `country`: Pipe (|) separated list of countries to avoid.
-List of countries and application examples can be found [below](https://github.com/GIScience/openrouteservice-docs#border-restrictions).

     - `steepness_difficulty`: Specifies the fitness level for `cycling-*` profiles.
       - `level`: `0` = Novice, `1` = Moderate, `2` = Amateur, `3` = Pro.
 The prefered gradient increases with level